melezhik/sparrow-plugins/azure-ssl-bind-list/README.md

 # azure-ssl-bind-list

-List ssl bindings for web application
+List ssl bindings for a web application

 # install